rhondene/Codon-Usage-in-Python/README.md

 Measures the deviation of synonymous codon usage from unformity.
 Ranges from 20 (extreme bias, one codon per amino acid) to 61 (no bias, equal usage of synonymous codons for each amino acids)

 ## Relative Synonymous Codon Usage
-The RSCU of a codon is computed as its observed frequency  divided by its expected frequency within a gene or whole transcriptome under the assumption of equal synonymous codon usage [Sharp & Li 1987].
+The RSCU of a codon is computed as its observed frequency  divided by its expected frequency within a gene or whole transcriptome under the assumption of equal synonymous codon usage.
+RSCU greater that 1 means that the codon is used more than expected by random chance.
+[Sharp & Li 1987].
+Codons with high RSCU in highly expressed genes are referred to as "optimal codons".
+For many species the optimal codons are also recognised by the abundant tRNAs [Ikemura 2001].